kragen/derctuo/markdown/scribal-basic.md

 > ...I can talk about the Atari 800 I learned to program on.
 >
-> Most games didn't use memory-intensive bitmaps, but a gridded
+> Most games didn’t use memory-intensive bitmaps, but a gridded
 > character mode.
 The graphics processor converted each byte to a
 > character glyph as the display was scanned out.
 By default these
 > glyphs looked like ASCII characters, but you could change them to